paveljurca/notes/en/spectrum.md

         return @subjects;
     }

-The most important part of our script is done, i.e. mining the data.
+The most important part of the script is done, i.e. mining the data.
 But there's still a fence to put down.
 We'll map the SPECTRUM charset table.
 This we know

             lower   upper
     A       97      65